lizmat/Perl-module-to-Raku-porting-guide/README.md

-The Perl 6 ecosystem contains a module [FINALIZER](http://modules.perl6.org/dist/FINALIZER) that can be used by module developers to register code that will be run when an object needs to be finalized in a timely fashion (by default, on program exit).
+The Perl 6 ecosystem contains a module [FINALIZER](http://modules.perl6.org/dist/FINALIZER) that can be used by module developers to register code that will be run when an object needs to be finalized in a timely fashion (for instance on program exit).
 In the simplest case, this looks like:

     submethod TWEAK() {